mittwald/cli/README.md

 FLAGS
   -p, --mysql-password=<value>  the password to use for the MySQL user (env: MYSQL_PWD) -q, --quiet                   suppress process output and only display a machine-readable summary.

+DESCRIPTION
+  Connect to a MySQL database via the MySQL shell

+  This command opens an interactive mysql shell to a MySQL database.

+  This command relies on connecting to your hosting environment via SSH.
+For this, it will use your systems SSH client under the hood, and will respect your SSH configuration in ~/.ssh/config.

+  An exception to this is the 'User' configuration, which will be overridden by this command to either your authenticated mStudio user or the user specified with the --ssh-user flag.

+  See https://linux.die.net/man/5/ssh_config for a reference on the configuration file.

 FLAG DESCRIPTIONS
   -p, --mysql-password=<value>  the password to use for the MySQL user (env: MYSQL_PWD)